JessGiannini/JessGiannini/README.md

 - 👋 Hi, I’m @JessGiannini
 - 👀 I’m interested in developing a new career path.
 - 🌱 I’m currently learning python, javascript, and css.
-- 💞️ I’m looking to collaborate on create projects to build my portfolio.
+- 💞️ I’m looking to collaborate on creative projects to build my portfolio.
 - 📊- See my live portfolio here:  https://jessgiannini.github.io/New-Web-Developer-Portfolio/
 - 📫 Reach out to me at jessgiannnini@gmail.com